-- 1. Robust and comprehensive academic programming is available to all students at UWF.
-Most of our undergraduate courses are taught by full-time faculty, and we judiciously employ adjuncts in the fields where applied knowledge will be beneficial. - 2.
+Robust and comprehensive academic programming, aligned with region and state needs, is available to all students at UWF.
+Most of our undergraduate courses are taught by full-time faculty, and we judiciously employ adjuncts in the fields where applied knowledge will be beneficial.
 Community partners and regional resources offer opportunities to enhance the cultural and economic landscape.
-The UWF Historic Trust offers the opportunity for students to immerse themselves in the textured history of Florida.
+A majestic 1,600-acre campus in Pensacola offers broad opportunities for partnerships, conservation studies, and natural resource research.
+The UWF Historic Trust invites the opportunity for students to immerse themselves in the textured history of Florida.
 Increased coordinated efforts between UWF and its Center for Cybersecurity, IHMC, regional military installations, local governments and the private sector could create a strong draw to technology-related industries with high-paying jobs, especially in robotics and cybersecurity.
 Northwest Florida is a desirable place to live, which creates an opportunity for a local workforce of remote workers.
 Our military presence creates a substantial economic impact in Northwest Florida.
-UWF is consistently recognized as a military-friendly university by various publications. - 3.
-Key challenges include low regional salaries compared to the rest of Florida, which may discourage graduates from staying in the community.
-Lack of funding for upgrades to facilities and infrastructure hampers efforts to improve technological resources and creates potential security risks.
+UWF is consistently recognized as a military-friendly University by various publications.
+Key challenges include competition for top talent in post-covid environment and a backlog of deferred maintenance including a lack of funding for upgrades to facilities and infrastructure, which hampers efforts to improve technological resources and creates potential security risks.